 Master of Education in Elementary Education

-LiteracyProfessional EducationTeachers English to Speakers of Other Languages
+LiteracyProfessional EducationTeaching English to Speakers of Other Language (TESOL)

-The Department of Childhood Education, Literacy, and TESOL's graduate program assists learners in developing personal and professional competencies needed for successful instruction in today's public schools.
+This Department of Teaching, Learning and Curriculum's graduate program assists learners in developing personal and professional competencies needed for successful instruction in today's public schools.
 This goal is achieved through programs emphasizing individually meaningful instruction, the use of innovative materials, and the application of theoretical concepts in laboratory and clinical experiences.

 The department offers a wide array of graduate studies for teachers and other educational professionals.
 In meeting those diverse needs, the department offers three categories of studies at the graduate level.

 Category I - Master's Degree Programs for Teachers with Professional Certificates